goasana/config/README.md

 - xml
 - hcl

-The default encoder is JSON with expected format:
+Default encoder is json with format:

 ```json
 {